Almas del Silencio: Singles

 "Jaleo" it was the first international single and the second single from the album.
-It was released on May 2, 2003 internationally and in July 2003 in the United States.
+It was released on April 28, 2003, internationally and in July 2003 in the United States.
 "Jaleo", a Spanish word with various definitions, but it basically means "to clap" or, rather, yell out words of excitement such as "¡olé!" and "¡eso!" usually during flamenco and merengue performances.
-The song has reached number one on the Billboard Hot Latin Song and number two on the Latin Pop Songs.
+The song has reached number one on the Billboard Hot Latin Tracks and number two on the Latin Pop Airplay.
 He also entered the charts in Belgium, Germany, France, Norway, Sweden and Japan with the single achieving the top 10 positions in Spain (# 1 for four weeks), Italy and Sweden and Top 30 entries in Denmark, Holland and Switzerland.

-"Asignatura Pendiente" was released as the third single on August 12, 2003.
-The song was written by Ricardo Arjona and produced by Tommy Torres, is about the artist's experiences, whatever it may be, not only Ricky Martin, but in the mouth of the Puerto Rican singer.
+"Asignatura Pendiente" was released as the third single on July 14, 2003.
+The song was written by Guatemalan singer-songwriter Ricardo Arjona and produced by Tommy Torres, is about the artist's experiences, whatever it may be, not only Ricky Martin, but in the mouth of the Puerto Rican singer.
 This refers to his beginnings with the famous group Menudo", how success has influenced his life and the nostalgia he feels far from his native Puerto Rico, which also applies to Ricardo Arjona, due to his ex-wife and very good friends of the island.
 In "Asignatura Pendiente" lovelessness, sacrifice and lived rewards are evidenced.
-The song has reached number five on the Billboard Hot Latin Song and number four on the Latin Pop Songs.
+The song has reached number five on the Billboard Hot Latin Tracks and number four on the Latin Pop Airplay.

 "Juramento" it was the second international single and the fourth single from the album.
-It was released on September 15, 2003.
+It was released on September 8, 2003.
 The Spanglish version is called "Juramento (The Way to Love)".
 The song reached number eleven in Spain, number forty-five in Italy, number fifty-seven in Switzerland and number ninety-two in Germany.

-"Y Todo Queda en Nada" is the fifth single from the album.
-It was released as a promotional single on December 2, 2003 in Latin territories.
-The song reached number one on the Hot Latin Songs in the United States and stayed at the top for one week.
-It arrived at peak number nine on the Billboard Bubbling Under Hot 100, it also peaked at number two on the Latin Pop Airplay and Tropical Songs.
+"Y Todo Queda en Nada" is the fifth and final single from the album.
+It was released as a promotional single on November 24, 2003, in Latin territories.
+The song reached number one on the Hot Latin Tracks in the United States and stayed at the top for one week.
+It arrived at peak number nine on the Billboard Bubbling Under Hot 100, it also peaked at number two on the Latin Pop Airplay and Latin Tropical Airplay.
 In 2004 the song he stayed with number 4 of Billboard Top Latin Songs Year-End Chart.
 On February 26, in Miami, Martin performed "Y todo Queda en Nada" along with "Jaleo" at the Premio Lo Nuestro.